 There's help available for you at every stage of becoming a more dementia-friendly church.

-And you are welcome to contact any of the following people, who are here to help you:
+And you are welcome to contact our Dementia-Friendly Church Enabler who is here to help you: